All Creatures Great and Small: What You Can Do to Protect Earth’s Species

 Who are Environmentalists?

 So what does an environmentalist look like?
 Is it someone picking trash off the beach or standing between the heritage trees and the bulldozer?
 It is those things but it’s also a lot more.
 It’s people working at non-profits and in the halls of government trying to influence political solutions.
 It’s also the good (but sadly few and far between) businesses that are choosing to prioritise the ecological manufacture and distribution of their products even when it’s the more difficult and less profitable route.
 But activists and responsible corporations can only do so much.
-The support of citizens and consumers for better regulation and more ethical business models is crucial.
-And who are the citizens and consumers?
+The support of citizens for better regulation and more ethical business models is crucial.
+And who are the citizens?
 That’s you and me, friend.
 Each individual person living in the industrialised world is a part of the solution.
 Every person needs to begin to identify as an environmentalist.

 Are you going to buy a plastic water bottle today and then throw it in the trash, for instance?
 Think about every bit of money that may soon leave your wallet: a cup of coffee on the way to work, a lunch eaten at your desk, a new spring outfit winging its way to your doorstep.
-Each of those consumer choices presents an opportunity to avoid waste and to only do business with companies that do the same.
+Each of those purchasing choices presents an opportunity to avoid waste and to only do business with companies that do the same.

 Lokah Samastah Sukhino Bhavantu